12 December 2019: Climate Election

 Organise a local climate hustings

 A hustings is a panel discussion in the run-up to an election where candidates debate policies and answer questions from the audience.
 Hustings should be 'politically impartial'.
 As a minimum, you should invite all candidates in your constituencies whose parties hold seats in Westminster.
 Approach local groups who might like to collaborate on organising and publicising the event.
-Friends of the Earth tips on organising a climate hustings
+Check out the Friends of the Earth guide to organising a climate hustings, Hope for the Future also have hustings resources.

 Suggested questions below (they can also be used in any other hustings or other opportunity to question candidates)